It would be our pleasure to advise you!

 Our post-auction sales last ten weeks following an auction.
 We offer works that did not sell for the reserve price.
-Our online partners extend this option by another four weeks.
 In this way, your artworks that did not sell can be on the market again.

 Commission is charged only if your artwork is sold.
 In the case of valuable individual items or entire collections, we recommend discussing a customized agreement.

 If your place of residence is in the EU and you are not entitled to deduct pre-tax, the commission increases by the amount of the value added tax.

 As long as your artworks are in our care, they are insured by Karl & Faber Kunstauktionen GmbH up to the amount of their (lower) estimated value.
 For this we charge a contribution towards expenses in the amount of 1% of the lower estimated value, plus VAT.

 Of the government regulated droit de suite (a resale royalty), as laid out in § 26 UrhG, the consignor pays a contribution (subject to VAT) in the amount of 1,5 % of the hammer price plus VAT.
 Based on this contribution, the auctioneer then exempts the consignor from his obligation to make the payment stipulated in § 26 UrhG.